iterative/dvc.org/content/docs/command-reference/exp/run.md

 ## Description

-Provides a way to execute and track `dvc experiments` in your
+Provides a way to execute and track <abbr>experiments</abbr> in your
 <abbr>project</abbr> without polluting it with unnecessary commits, branches,
 directories, etc.